Census Dots

 Native American/Other

-Of the 1,466 places in Illinois, St. Libory is the 842nd most populous.
+St. Libory is ranked the 897th most populous place in Illinois, out of 1,461 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. Libory was ranked the 842nd most populous place in the 2020 Census.

 St. Libory's White Population